, ,

 Backstage As The Experience Layer, Powerful But Incomplete

 To address the developer experience gap, many organizations adopt Backstage as the interface layer of their Internal Developer Platform.
-Backstage introduces structure through its service catalog, enables standardization via scaffolding templates, and provides extensibility through its plugin ecosystem.
+IDP Backstage integration introduces structure through its service catalog, enables standardization via scaffolding templates, and provides extensibility through its plugin ecosystem.
 At its best, it becomes the entry point through which developers interact with the platform.

 However, Backstage is often misunderstood as a complete solution.
 In reality, it is an experience layer that depends entirely on the systems it integrates with.
 Its effectiveness is determined not by its features alone, but by how well it connects to CI/CD pipelines, infrastructure provisioning systems, security frameworks, and deployment workflows.